Introducing the Platform

-The Iguazio Data Science Platform ("the platform") is a fully integrated and secure data science platform as a service (PaaS), which simplifies development, accelerates performance, facilitates collaboration, and addresses operational challenges.
+The Iguazio MLOps platform ("the platform") is a fully integrated and secure data science platform as a service (PaaS), which simplifies development, accelerates performance, facilitates collaboration, and addresses operational challenges.
 The platform incorporates the following components:

 - A data science workbench that includes Jupyter Notebook, integrated analytics engines, and Python packages

 - The MLRun open-source MLOps orchestration framework for ML model management with experiments tracking and pipeline automation

 - Managed data and machine-learning (ML) services over a scalable Kubernetes cluster

 - A real-time serverless functions framework for model serving (Nuclio)

 - Integration with third-party data sources such as Amazon S3, HDFS, SQL databases, and streaming or messaging protocols